ronaldkwan93/client-employee-tracker/README.md

 - Handling case-insensitive search and filtering effectively

-- Synchronizing frontend validation (React Hook Form + Zod) with backend constraints
+- Synchronizing frontend validation (FormData API + Zod) with backend constraints

 - Ensuring smooth data flow between frontend and backend with DTOs and API contracts

+- Migrating and offloading business logic from frontend to backend for a better client experience

 ## Areas for Growth